Deputy dragged by car released from hospital

 “The sheriff said the 17-year-old driver was arrested, and before being transported, was checked out by Pope County Medical responders to make sure he was not injured,” the news release read.
 “The decision whether to charge the juvenile as an adult will be made by the prosecuting attorney.”

 The Arkansas State Police is assisting in the investigation of the pursuit.
-Law enforcement officers in Pope County and Morrilton assisted in capturing the suspect, the news release read.
+Law enforcement officers in Pope County and Morrilton assisted in capturing the suspect, Smith said.

 (0) comments